You’re not alone

 Lastly, measurement should be done using a proactive methodology where standards are defined, notifications are sent when employees fall outside those standards, and a proper review of activity can be done quickly and efficiently.

-Veriato 360 is a user activity monitoring (UAM) solution used by tens of thousands of businesses to measure employee productivity with incredible levels of detail.
+Veriato is an employee monitoring solution used by tens of thousands of businesses to measure employee productivity with incredible levels of detail.
 The software provides productivity metrics and the specific activity behind those metrics.
 This empowers businesses with the intelligence and context necessary to identify employee productivity issues and address them rapidly.

 How It Works